(NOTE: I originally wrote this while I was gainfully employed. There’s an interesting post script at the end)

 ‘We need more staples’

-‘Ok, send me a Calender request and we’ll discuss the mutual agreed outcomes on there being more staples available to the staff at certain times during the financial year.’
+‘Ok, send me a Calendar request and we’ll discuss the mutual agreed outcomes on there being more staples available to the staff at certain times during the financial year.’

 ‘No, just order more staples’.